gmartins-dev/snake-game/api/postman/api-doc.md

 ## Overview

 This API allows you to start a game of Snake and validate moves.
-The game runs on a customizable grid, where the snake can eat fruits, grow, and score points.
+The game runs on a customizable grid, where the snake can eat apples, grow, and score points.

 ## Base URL